 Altogether, perturbation to the parameters of coupled logistic maps yields structural and functional differences that are essential for implementing cognitive functions in evolving networks.
 Moreover, the perturbations lead to differentiations between structural and functional networks.
 From a cognitive neuroscience perspective, this implies that functional and structural differentiation can be used to identify functional components in a network, thus warranting the use of structural and functional connectivity measures in neuroimaging.
-In combination with the robustness of the models, this can be seen as added evidence favoring the role of synchrony in plasticity.Data and Code Availability
+In combination with the robustness of the models, this can be seen as added evidence favoring the role of synchrony in plasticity.

+Concluding Remarks

+This study can be improved in different ways.
+Firstly, the matrix algebraic implementation of coupled logistic maps is sensitive to small computational errors such as undefined division for one node, as was the case for OT2, OT3, UC1, and UC3.
+Another implementation could have prevented model breakdown by isolating the problematic node and proceeding the adaptive rewiring algorithm with a slightly smaller network.
+Secondly, other patterns of parameter variation can be imposed.
+In alternative conditions, for instance, the turbulence parameter and coupling strengths can deviate from the baseline values simultaneously, either for the same subset of nodes or for two (overlapping) subsets.
+Furthermore, random and patterned deviations of parameters can be studied in large-scale systems to implement perceptual and memory functions in a network that is simultaneously maintaining its optimal structure.
+Finally, this study was limited to binary, unweighted networks.
+The effect of non-uniform parameters of logistic maps can be studied, via systematic search, on weighted networks with various edge weight distributions, akin to Hellrigel et al. (2019).

+The simplicity of the model, both in the number and dynamics of its elements, i.e., coupled logistic maps, poses serious limitations on generalization of the findings to neurobiological systems.
+Yet, simplification is inevitable in modeling; "all models are wrong—but some are useful."
+Future research can increase generalizability by considering more complex models, with higher number of nodes and more complicated oscillatory units such as neural mass models (David & Friston, 2003; Sotero et al., 2007).
+On such convoluted models, other dynamic phenomena such as traveling waves and phase-amplitude-frequency coupling can be studied (Chehelcheraghi et al., 2016, 2017).

+Data and Code Availability

 The reproducible scripts used in this study are available online on the study's repository on the Open Science Framework (https://osf.io/625d8/).
 This repository also includes all model files generated in this study and additional plots of various qualitative and quantitative network measures.